Dallas Novakowski, Ph.D.

 Hello there.

-I am a behavioral scientist interested in leveraging rigorous consumer research and equitable partnerships to help people and organizations make decisions that are best aligned with their values.
+I am a behavioural scientist interested in leveraging rigorous research and equitable partnerships to help people and organizations make values-driven decisions.

 I am currently working as the Survey and Research Analyst with the Institutional Research and Enrolment Management team at the College of New Caledonia.